Sarah Leamon B.A., B.A. (Hons), M.A., J.D.

 Sarah supports and has been key in establishing a number of important non-profit organizations.
 She currently acts as Board Chair for PACE Society, which is a non-profit organization located in Vancouver’s Downtown East Side.
 In November, 2016, Sarah co-founded the The Coven Club, a non-profit that focuses on social equality and the empowerment of women and girls.
 Sarah also founded the Women's Association of Criminal Lawyers British Columbia (WACL-BC), which is a peer-driven organization dedicated to the advancement of women in criminal law.
 WACL-BC strives to create a supportive community for women who practice in the criminal bar, and in doing so, addresses the unique challenges that they face in this area of the law.

-As the result of her work in the law and in her community, Sarah was selected as a winner of Business in Vancouver’s 2018 Forty under 40 Award.
-Sarah was also nominated for the "25 Most Influential Lawyers" by Canadian Lawyer Magazine and has been featured in The Richmond News "Best Of" edition for 2018.
+As the result of her work in the law and in her community, Sarah was selected as a winner of Business in Vancouver’s 2018 Forty Under 40 Award.
+Sarah was nominated for the "25 Most Influential Lawyers" by Canadian Lawyer Magazine and has been featured in The Richmond News "Best Of" edition for 2018.
+Sarah was also nominated as “Attorney of the Year” by the O’Cannabis Industry Awards in 2019 and for the 2019 “Women of Inspiration” Awards.

 In addition to her Juris Doctor in Law, Sarah earned two Bachelor of Arts degrees from the University of Calgary and a Masters Degree from UBC.
 She has a background in political science and gender relations.
 Her legal academic career focused on criminal law, miscarriages of justice and the application of the Charter of Rights.
 Sarah was awarded a First Place Award of Distinction for her academic work in advanced criminal procedure.